Wimmics/SameLive/README.md

 ## Settings

-To configure the starting seeds URIs (in same:Q0), the endpoints to include (in same:N), URL of the triplestore where UPDATE clauses are executed, modes of the algorithm (enable (inverse) functional properties handling):
+To configure the starting seeds URIs (in same:Q0), the endpoints to include (in same:N), URL of the triplestore where UPDATE clauses are executed, modes of the algorithm (enable (inverse) functional properties handling, non-ASCII characters handling...):
 - Modify the file samelive/utils/config.py

+It is important to note that the initialization with (inverse) functional properties is very time consuming because of the LOAD clause used to retrieve many schemas.

 ## Run